joelodom/mongodb-queryable-encryption/README.md

 the demonstration documented above.
 I'll talk about some of those here.
 Keep in mind that these things may void your warranty.

+### Client- vs. server-side schema enforcement

+Queryabe Encryption offers two types of schema validation, on the server and on the client.
+Most MongoDB users prefer server-side validation because it will present an error if a client application bug ever causes plaintext data to be sent when the data should be encrypted.

+But client-side validation is nice because it prevents a malicious database administrator from changing the underlying schema and possibly causing plaintext data to be sent from a client (this is scenario dependent, but is a real concern).
+By having both kinds of validation you get the best of both worlds.

+The trick is that you have to synchronize the data key ids.
+This requires some minor but managable gymnastics.
+See `Schemas.java`.
+To get both in this demonstration, you have to create the encrypted collection before anything else.

 ### Secret commands

 I'm not going to document all of the secret commands here, but take a peek at